ImperialCollegeLondon/ReCoDE_IDMS/README.md

 ### Prerequisites:

 Required:
-•	Experience using R, for instance the Graduate school course *R programming *.
+- Experience using R, for instance the Graduate school course *R programming*.
-•	Knowledge of Bayesian statistics, fr isntance, the textbook *A students guide to Bayesian statistics* by Ben Lambert is a great place to start.
+- Knowledge of Bayesian statistics, for instance, the textbook *A students guide to Bayesian statistics* by Ben Lambert is a great place to start.
 Chapter 16 also introduces Stan.

 Beneficial:
-•	Some familiarity with Stan.
+- Some familiarity with Stan.

 ### Learning outcomes: